muhammadrama19/web-automation-bdd/README.md

 # Web Automation BDD for Zaidan Educare

 This project is a Behavior-Driven Development (BDD) test automation suite for the Zaidan Educare "Pengelolaan Dana Pendidikan Sekolah Zaidan Educare" web application.
-It uses Java, Selenium WebDriver, Cucumber, and JUni to automate and verify login, logout and page verification scenarios.
+It uses Java, Selenium WebDriver, Cucumber, and JUnit to automate and verify login, logout and page verification scenarios.

 ## Team Member
 - Aryo Rakatama (221524003)